 How Much do Transmission Leaks Cost to Repair?

-The cost for a transmission fluid leak can be as little as $150 to replace a seal and around $1,000 to for a new torque converter.
+The cost to fix a transmission fluid leak in a vehicle can be as little as $150 to replace a seal and around $1,000 to for a new torque converter.
 Ignoring these leaks and allowing permanent damage to the transmission can lead to several thousands of dollars of repair costs as you must pay for a transmission rebuild or replacement.
 These leaks need to be investigated to prevent severe damage to the transmission.
 Only a transmission specialist is qualified to handle these inspections and repairs.

 If you have noticed transmission fluid leaking on your vehicle, don’t wait.
 Contact My Transmission Experts for comprehensive transmission service from an expert team.
 We are proud to serve the greater Houston area with several locations in the region.